philipwastakenwastaken/philipwastakenwastaken.github.io/index.md

 You can also view and download it from [Github](https://github.com/philipwastakenwastaken/social-graphs-project-2021).
 Note that running the notebook yourself will take **several hours**, so only do so if you have patience.

-# References

-- Luca, Michael (2016).
-"Reviews, Reputation, and Revenue: The Case of Yelp.com".
-In: *Harvard Business School NOM Unit Working Paper No. 12-016*.
-Available at SSRN: https://ssrn.com/abstract=1928601 or http://dx.doi.org/10.2139/ssrn.1928601.
-- Anderson, M.L., and J. Magruder (2013).
-"Does Yelp Affect Restaurant Demand?"
-In: *ARE Update 16(5):1-4*.
-University of California Giannini Foundation of Agricultural Economics.
-- Loten, Angus (2014).
-"Yelp Regularly Gets Subpoenas About Users".
-In: *The Wall Street Journal*.
-- Yelp (2021).
-"Yelp Open Dataset".
-Retrieved from: https://www.yelp.com/dataset at 08/05/2021.
-- Lin, Carol and Ji, Matt (2014).
-"Austin Neighbourhoods".
-Retrieved from https://www.austintexasinsider.com/austinneighborhoods.html at 09/05/2021.